 In this way, the receiver does not even need to know the dimming level for decoding the data from the compound signal received after the PD, and if needed, the transmitter is free to set the dimming level independent of the receiver.
 Accordingly, there is no need for signalling fields telling the receiver the dimming level used at the transmitter, or an accordingly used parameter setting of the modulation scheme.

-4.4.3.2 Dimming support by using the pulse width
+4.4.3.2 Dimming support by using the pulse width control